THE DISCIPLINARY CODE

-The main purpose of a disciplinary code and procedure is to specify and regulate the standards applicable in the workplace.
-The disciplinary code is important to set the ground rules for acceptable and non-acceptable behaviour in the workplace.
+The main purpose of a disciplinary code and disciplinary procedure is to specify and regulate the standards applicable in the workplace.
+A disciplinary code is important to set the ground rules for acceptable and non-acceptable behaviour in the workplace.

-Discipline, certainty and consistency throughout the whole company or organisation can be achieved in this manner.
-If someone does not adhere to the disciplinary code and it results in unacceptable behaviour, a disciplinary procedure is required to deal with this behaviour in an appropriate and justified manner.
+In fact, discipline, certainty and consistency throughout the whole company or organisation can be achieved in this manner.
+However, if someone does not adhere to the disciplinary code, it results in unacceptable behaviour.
+Therefore, a company requires a disciplinary procedure to deal with this behaviour in an appropriate and justified manner.

 ROLES OF THE PARTIES INVOLVED

 The two parties to the disciplinary code are the employee and the employer.
 The role of the employer is to ensure that all employees are made aware of the disciplinary code and the standards set around behaviour in the workplace.
-The employer specifies expected behaviour in the organisation.
+Furthermore, the employer also specifies expected behaviour in the organisation.

 The second party is the employee who is expected to comply with the disciplinary code and disciplinary procedures.
-It is also the responsibility of the employee to ensure that he or she is knowledgeable in terms of the disciplinary code and procedures.
-The employee should at all times be aware of expected and acceptable behaviour by knowing the standards set for the workplace.
+In addition, it is also the responsibility of the employee to ensure that he or she is knowledgeable in terms of the disciplinary code and disciplinary procedures.
+Thus, the employee should at all times be aware of expected and acceptable behaviour by knowing the standards of the workplace.

-NEASA provides Labour Law Representation and other Labour Law Services if you require.
-Give us a Call or let us call you.
+NEASA provides Labour Law Representation and other Labour Law Services.
+Give us a Call and let us assist you.

 WHEN IS A DISCIPLINARY PROCEDURE REQUIRED?

-Disciplinary action is regulated by the Labour Relations Act and requires both procedural and substantive fairness from the employer.
+The Labour Relations Act regulates and sets the standards surrounding Disciplinary actions.
+A successful disciplinary action requires both procedural and substantive fairness from the side of the employer.

-Employers should familiarise themselves with the procedural requirements for a fair hearing or utilise the services of their employer’s organisation in this regard.
+Therefore, employers should familiarise themselves with the disciplinary procedural requirements for a fair hearing.
+However, we highly recommend utilising the services of a professional employer’s organisation like NEASA for a successful outcome.

-Depending on the severity of the breach, an employer may proceed with a formal disciplinary enquiry which may result in a sanction ranging from a verbal warning to a dismissal.
-It is imperative for an employer to be able to determine which sanction would be appropriate under which circumstances.
+Depending on the severity of the breach, an employer may proceed with a formal disciplinary enquiry.
+This may result in a sanction ranging from a verbal warning to a dismissal.
+Therefore, it is imperative for an employer to be able to determine which sanction would be appropriate under which circumstances.

-Normally progressive discipline, i.e verbal, written warnings, will be appropriate for less serious offences while dismissal would only be appropriate for repetitive or serious misconduct.
+For example, progressive discipline, i.e verbal, written warnings, are usually appropriate for less serious offences.
+On the other hand, dismissals are usually only appropriate for repetitive or serious misconduct.

 Contact NEASA for assistance with your Disciplinary Procedure